-It’s not about going through the streets looking like Elvis Presley for no reason, its about realizing that even in today’s era, we have access to all types of clothing based and from previous eras with whom you can develop your own style and feel comfortable within it.
+It’s not about going through the streets looking like Elvis Presley for no reason, its about realizing that even in today’s era, we have access to a wide variety of clothing based on and from previous eras with whom you can develop your own style and feel comfortable.

-This is it for now and I hope that you find the information here useful.
-Thank you for stopping by Vintage Lifestyle and I wish you luck developing your style.
+With that said, I hope that you found the information here useful.
+Thank you for stopping by Vintage Shape and I wish you luck developing your style.

 Don’t forget to leave your comments and suggestions down below!